Registered student organizations may either create their own unique logos or request an official logo.

-- They may not include or incorporate trademarks licensed by the University of Tennessee, including logos, icons, or tagline.
+- They may not include or incorporate trademarks licensed by the University of Tennessee, including logos, icons, or tagline, without approval from the Office of Trademark Licensing.
 As outlined in Hilltopics, the phrase “the University of Tennessee” is a trademark and cannot precede the name of a campus organization, even in its logo; however, the phrase may follow the name (ie: Chess Club at the University of Tennessee).

 - They may not include any words, symbol, or image that might reflect poorly on the University of Tennessee.

 - They may include any symbol that identifies with their parent organization (ie: Greek letters, seal, or existing logo), as long as they meet any standards outlined by the parent organization.

 Student organizations with unique logos may use their organization logo alongside the university logo, but only according to the standards outlined here.